AlemaDev/TravelAgency/README.md

 ## To work now:
 ```
--(BUG)sometimes the form component sends an empty type for the product
 -i need to add the update product option
 -add an authentication system with users and admins
 ```